utilitywarehouse/design-systems/README.md

 ### Web UI

+> This package is now in **Maintenance mode**, meaning there will be no new
+> features or breaking changes.
+New releases will only be made to support critical
+> bug fixes or security maintenance updates.
+>
+> We are currently prioritising work on the new Hearth Design Systems libraries.

 A set of React components for building UW branded UIs, built in collaboration with the UX design team.